WBA Investors Have Opportunity to Lead Walgreens Boots Alliance, Inc. Securities Fraud Lawsuit

 LOS ANGELES, Aug.
-7, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Walgreens Boots Alliance, Inc. ("Walgreens" or the "Company") (NASDAQ: WBA).
+13, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Walgreens Boots Alliance, Inc. ("Walgreens" or the "Company") (NASDAQ: WBA).

 Class Period: October 12, 2023 – June 26, 2024